zk-org/zk/docs/note-filtering.md

 # Searching and filtering notes

 A few commands are built upon `zk`'s powerful note filtering capabilities, such as `edit` and `list`.
 They accept any option described here.
+You may also declare [named filters](config-filter.md) in the [configuration file](config.md) for the same set of options you use frequently.

 ## Filter by path